OAS

 Produced By: Becca Palczynsky

-Click on the image above to download the lesson.
+Click on the image above to open the lesson.
+It will open as a Google Doc.

 Description: This lesson is designed to introduce students to different types of public lands in Oklahoma.
 These include National Recreation Areas, Wildlife Refuges, and State Parks.
 Students will learn where these parks are located, why they are established, and the activities they can do while there.